 - Moderate coffee

-- Cannabis (but stack carefully, both can amplify each other)
+- Cannabis (but stack carefully, since both can amplify each other)

 - Standard NSAIDs